 In addition to the admission requirements of the Office of Graduate Studies, a Bachelor of Science degree in Agricultural Sciences or its equivalent is required.
 Students who are deficient in horticulture may be required to complete satisfactorily certain horticultural courses.
-These courses will not contribute credits towards the degree.
+These courses will not contribute as credits towards the degree.
 A maximum of four (4) courses could be taken in the first year of study if needed.
 A minimum of thirty (30) credits is required for the completion of the Master's degree including a thesis.

-The program includes courses in plant propagation, production, management, and physiology in such commodities as vegetables, starchy crops, fruits, coffee and ornamentals.
+The program includes courses in plant propagation, production, management, production and postharvest physiology, and processing in such commodities as vegetables, starchy crops, fruits, coffee and ornamentals.